Omrankabo/dirty-notes/README.md

 - use active links in react-router-dom
 - in the current version i don't need to cach data of to use external database or back end so i have to keep the functionality minimal as possible
+- high order funtion for cards
+- abstract categories to an external compenent
+- send emails or whatsapp message with contact page via email service or library
+- lazy loading and suspanse

 ## redesign